nophu/CS-360-01/AI Resume Analyzer/README.md

 Running the Application:

-  *bash*
+  -*bash*
-  python Main.py
+  -python Main.py

 Usage

-  Launch the application
+  -Launch the application
-  Click Upload Resume
+  -Click Upload Resume
-  Allow the system to parse and analyze
+  -Allow the system to parse and analyze
-  View job matches with scores
+  -View job matches with scores
-  Expand details with the “+” button
+  -Expand details with the “+” button
-  Use Apply links to visit postings online
+  -Use Apply links to visit postings online

 Future Improvements